Wednesday Evening Taizé Prayer

 Within a few years, thousands of pilgrims from every continent were flocking to Taizé to experience the beauty of this sung worship.
 The music emphasizes simple phrases (usually lines from Psalms or other pieces of Scripture) repeated until they work their way into the rhythms of the heart, a form of “praying without ceasing.”

 In many places across the world, ecumenical prayers using music from Taizé are organized by people, young and old, who have been in touch with the community.
-The community’s website provides reflections, prayers, and songs for use in local prayers.
+The Taizé community website provides reflections, prayers, and songs for anyone’s use.